 Iceland looks like a truly stunning country to visit.
 The scenery looks breathtaking and who doesn’t have the Northern Lights on their bucket list?
 Driving a car in Iceland isn’t as simple as in most European countries as there are some dangerous mountainous roads which are called F-Roads where you’ll legally need a 4×4.
 Today I have an informative guest post to share with you a complete guide and tips when it comes to car rental in Iceland.

 Renting a car in Iceland is the best way to see the country.
 There are plenty of choices, and once you have your vehicle, you can enjoy the delights of Iceland, including The Blue Lagoon and Black Diamond Beach.

-The car rental Iceland situation is good.
+The car and campervan rental Iceland situation is good.
 The better companies such as Reykjavik Cars enable you to hire vehicles of all kinds including F-Road capable campervans, and you can pick up your vehicle from Reykjavik or Keflavik International Airport.
 Many consider Reykjavik Cars as the best car rental Iceland has.

 Which rental car for Iceland?

 Choosing your vehicle for Iceland is determined by where you are planning to go and the time of year.
 If you’re traveling in the summer and are going to stick to normal paved roads, say what you encounter on the Ring Road or Golden Circle, then a standard two-wheel drive is sufficient.
 During the summer two-wheel drive rental cars can handle gravel tracks.
 This will enable you to see the popular and awe-inspiring parts of Iceland that tend to be accessible via the N1 road.

 If you’re planning to take on the mountain roads and trek across iced glaciers, then you will need a four-wheel drive to do it.
 These roads are mostly only open in the summer and normally closed in winter due to landslides and other issues.